 Note also that streets with fewer than 1000 average annual daily trips at peak hour generally need only two lanes, and that generally no street handling fewer than 10,000 AADT should quality for left-turn lanes or a center turn lane.

-Measures such as streetscaping, bump-outs, raised cross walks, intersection markings, medians and narrower lane widths.
+Measures such as streetscaping, bump-outs, raised cross walks, intersection markings, medians and narrower lane widths, and elimination of slip lanes (deemed inherently unsafe by FHWA) at 1 or more local/arterial intersections.
 Report temporary or permanent parklet installations under action 14.1

 Measures such as roundabouts, and road reconfigurations (road diets) where 3 lanes replace 4 lanes of a road with under 20,000 average annual daily traffic counts; adopt a traffic calming policy.